IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ```

-We can also check that the inventory contains **rXXX** and **rYYY** entries with their own parameter set.
+You can also check that the inventory contains **rXXX** and **rYYY** entries with their own parameter set.

 ```bash